PE and Sport Premium

 We believe in a holistic approach to the development of sport and physical activity for all children.
 We encourage collaboration and partnership working to enhance PE and sport provision in order to raise participation and achievement for all pupils.

-Click on the link below to view Hillcrest Early Years Academy action plan and how we intend to spend the money this year.
+Click on the link below to view Hillcrest Early Years Academy 'Evidencing the Impact' document and how we intend to spend the money this year.